iOS-yangwu/Joypac-iOS-SDK-v1.1.0/README.md

 You need to manually initialize the SDK by calling `JoypacAdClient.Instance.InitSDK("yourAppID");` from your own GameObject.
 When your initialization is complete, the SDK will generate a GameObject called `AdObject`,This GameObject is to accept callbacks.

-## when to log envets?

-Unity provides the GameObject methods called awake and start.
-First all GameObjects get the awake call.
-When every awake is done then all GameObjects get the start call.

-The execution order for each is not fixed.

-Therefore when submitting events from GameObjects in Unity it is recommended to do this after (or inside) the start method.
-This will ensure everything is ready.

 ## Progression
 To add a progression event call the following function: